Enter the ecosystem of sustainable growth and innovation

-International innovation organisations like The European Space Agency’s (ESA) Business Incubation Centre in Finland, The United Nations Technology and Innovation Labs Finland (UNTIL), and The European Institute of Innovation & Technology (EIT) in Finland have set up shop in Espoo.
+International innovation organisations like The European Space Agency’s (ESA) Business Incubation Centre in Finland and The European Institute of Innovation & Technology (EIT) in Finland are located in Espoo.

 They are joined by many official Finnish innovation players, such as Finnish Center of Artificial Intelligence (FCAI), FinnCERES (lignocellulose and materials bioeconomy), Smart Otaniemi (smart energy), and Synbio Powerhouse (synthetic biology).